-When applying please note your preference for the PSYCH 417A program.
+When applying please note your preference for the PSYC 417A program.

 Want to hear from past participants?
 Read the Psych 417A Blog!

 PSYCH 417A has multiple components.